After Your Hearing

 Get Your Decision

-The Immigration and Refugee Board of Canada – Refugee Protection Division (IRB-RPD) decides if you can have refugee protection in Canada.
+The Immigration and Refugee Board of Canada – Refugee Protection Division (IRB-RPD) decides if your refugee claim will be accepted in Canada.

-At the end of your refugee hearing, the Member may:
+At the end of your refugee hearing, the Board Member may:

-• Give you extra time to send the Member more information before they make their decision.
+• Give you or your legal representative more time to send the Member more documents or information before they make their decision.

 Your Refugee Claim is Accepted

-If IRB-RPD accepts your refugee claim, you are a Refugee or a Protected Person and you (and your family inside and outside Canada) may apply for permanent residence.
+If the IRB-RPD accepts your refugee claim, you are a Convention Refugee or a Protected Person.
+This means you (and your family inside and outside Canada) can apply for permanent residence.
+If you live in Quebec, you will also need to apply for a Certificate of Selection of Quebec.

 What can I do if the Minister appeals?

-If the Minister appeals the decision, they send you a Notice of Appeal.
-You can respond and give reasons why you disagree with the appeal.
-For example:
+If the Minister appeals the decision, you will be notified and you will have the chance to respond.
+When you respond, you will give the reasons why you disagree with the Minister’s appeal.

 • Prepare a Notice of Intent to Respond.